Rio de Janeiro school shooting: National response

-At the end of a concert in São Paulo, singer Bono, from Irish band U2, asked almost 80 thousand people to remember the children who died in Realengo while their names scrolled up on a screen.
+At the end of a concert in São Paulo, singer Bono, from Irish band U2, asked nearly 80 thousand people to remember the children who died, as their names were displayed on a screen.

-The three policemen who responded to the shooting were decorated for bravery by Brazilian vice-president Michel Temer on 12 April 2011.
+The three police officers who responded to the shooting were later honored for bravery by Vice President Michel Temer on April 12, 2011.
 Third Sergeant Márcio Alexandre Alves was promoted to second sergeant; Corporals Denilson Francisco de Paula and Ednei Feliciano da Silva were promoted to third sergeant.